mattcooperdev/coopgarms/README.md

 ![mobile nav menu open](assets/screenshots/mobile-nav-menu.png)

 #### Footer
-A common footer is utilised through out the site to encourage users to visit the social media sites of the main site.
-They currently direct users to the generic social media sites, all external links open in a new tab.
+A common footer is utilised through out the site to encourage users to visit the social media sites of the main site, along with the option to subscribe to the newsletter.
+The social links currently direct users to the generic social media sites, all external links open in a new tab.

 ![footer](assets/screenshots/footer.png)